 Filing lawsuits and pursuing borrowers in court is expensive.
 In most cases, credit card companies want to avoid the hassle and expense of litigation.
 As a result, they will typically be willing to settle your account for less than you owe.

 However, most credit card companies don’t consider settling until you have been in default for many months.
 During this time, you will have to endure numerous calls and other collection attempts by the credit card company or its agents.
-But even if you are willing to work with your creditors, settling your credit card debt can have negative tax consequences (discussed below).
+But even if you are willing to work with your creditors, settling your credit card debt can have adverse tax consequences.

-If a credit card company agrees to settle your account for less than the balance you owe, it is essentially forgiving a portion of your debt.
-Under certain circumstances, the Internal Revenue Service (IRS) may consider this “cancellation of debt” to be taxable income.
-If you have a significant amount of forgiven debt, it can substantially increase your tax liability.
+When a credit card company agrees to settle your account for less than the balance you owe, it forgives, or “cancels” a portion of your debt.
+The canceled part must be reported to the Internal Revenue Service (IRS) on Form 1099-C and is considered taxable income.
+A significant amount of forgiven debt can substantially increase your tax liability.

-If you are struggling to pay your credit card bills, filing for bankruptcy can stop the collection calls and wipe out your credit card debt (without negative tax consequences).
-However, whether bankruptcy is the right choice for you depends on a variety of factors including the amount of income, assets, and debt you have.
+People struggling to pay credit card bills who file for bankruptcy can stop collection calls and wipe out credit card debt without adverse tax consequences.
+However, whether bankruptcy is the right choice for you will on many factors, including the amount of income, assets, and debt you have.
 For more information, try reading the Top 7 Reasons to File for Bankruptcy Right Away.